Perron matrix semigroups

 For an arbitrary $d\times d$ matrix~$A$, its maximal by modulus eigenvalues are referred to as {\em leading}.
 If a leading eigenvalue is nonnegative, it is called~{\em Perron}.
 By the Krein-Rutman theorem~\cite{KR}, a matrix that leaves a cone invariant possesses a Perron eigenvalue.
 This implies that not every matrix has an invariant cone.
 Moreover, the existence of Perron eigenvalue is, in general, not sufficient for that.
-A criterion for a matrix to leave a cone invariant is presented in~\cite{V}. \begin{defi} A multiplicative matrix semigroup~$\cS$ is called a {\em Perron semigroup} if every matrix from~$\cS$ possesses a Perron eigenvalue. \end{defi} An immediate conclusion is the following:
+A criterion for a matrix to possess an invariant cone is presented in~\cite{V}. \begin{defi} A multiplicative matrix semigroup~$\cS$ is called a {\em Perron semigroup} if every element of~$\cS$ possesses a Perron eigenvalue. \end{defi} An immediate conclusion from the Krein-Rutman theorem is the following:

 \textbf{Fact~1.} {\em Every semigroup that has an invariant cone is Perron}.